-Irene F. Sullivan is an artist and writer whose work is informed by philosophy, the ecologies of Northern Peoples, and poetry.
+Irene F. Sullivan is an artist whose work is informed by her research as an independent scholar, the ecologies of Northern Peoples, and poetry.
 She creates unique milieus for her paintings with film, artists books and small objects from the vegetal world.
 Sullivan holds advanced degrees in Theology, Religious Studies, and Trauma Nursing and is the co-author of the award-winning Dictionary of Native American Mythology.
-She has been the recipient of a Fulbright Scholarship, American Philosophical Society Field Research Grant, Tenot Foundation Bursary and an NEA Colorado Career Advancement Award.
+She is the recipient of a Fulbright Scholarship, American Philosophical Society Field Research Grant, and an NEA Colorado Career Advancement Award.

 Sullivan lived in the Alaskan and Canadian Arctic for nearly a decade.
 She was awarded a Fulbright Scholarship for her research about Female Shamanism found in Greenlandic narratives as well as an American Philosophical Society Grant for her work with Canadian subarctic storytelling practices.